 - A smiling koala face is displayed when the driver is travelling at or below the posted speed limit.

 - A 'slow down' message is displayed if the driver is travelling above the speed limit.

-The purpose of the monitors is to alert drivers to their speed to improve road safety and reduce road kill, not to issue infringement notices.
+The purpose of monitors is to alert drivers to their speed to improve road safety and minimise the risk of animal strikes, not to issue infringement notices.

 If you would like to find out more about wildlife awareness monitors, you can: